Krantisinh/the-todo-project/README.md

 Module bundlers like webpack do one or more of the below things in addition to bundling:

 1) Minification/Uglification of code
-2) Transformations through plugins (e.g. ts to js, sass to css, etc.)
+2) Transformations through loaders and plugins (e.g. ts to js, sass to css, etc.)
 3) Tree shaking (dead code elimination)
 3) Code Splitting (chunks)
 4) Dev Server and an optional hot module replacement (HMR).